sukhmanrai979/olist_SQL_data_analysis/README.md

 # SQL Advanced Data Analytics Project

-This project performs advanced analysis on the Olist Brazilian e-commerce database.
-Cumulative analysis, Part-to-Whole analysis and Data Segmentation is used gather key insights into customer behaviour and sales revenue
+This project performs advanced analysis on the Olist Brazilian e-commerce database using SQL and Power BI.
+Cumulative analysis, Part-to-Whole analysis and Data Segmentation is performed using SQL gather key insights into customer behaviour and sales revenue.
+Power BI is used to create column charts, bar charts, treemaps, pie charts and multi-row cards to draw key insights regarding sales, deliveries, reviews, sellers and payments.

 ---